AsheshPangma/VSD-Physical-Verification-Using-SKY130/README.md

 ![](images/day1/day1_1_netgenPrompt.png)

 ### Xschem
-To run xschem, go to xschem directory and type `xschem` in the prompt.

 Xschem Prompt |  Xschem Prompt Linked :-------------------------:|:-------------------------:
 ![](images/day1/day1_1_xschemePrompt.png)  |  ![](images/day1/day1_1_xschemLinkedPrompt.png)
-To enter deep in ths block, select the block and press `e`.
+To run xschem, go to xschem directory and type `xschem` in the prompt. | To enter deep in the block, select the block and press `e`.
 To return to top level press `ctrl + e`.

 ### Ngspice
 To run Ngspice, go to ngspice directory and type `ngspice` in the prompt.